- Nepal Home

 Nepal is a developing country and its healthcare system is in poor condition due to a lack proper resources and manpower.
 Many poor communities of this country have no access to hospitals or clinics and thus suffer from treatable or preventable ailments.

-By participating in IFRE’s medical volunteer program in Nepal, you will work in local clinics and hospitals in Kathmandu.
+By participating in IFRE’s medical volunteer program in Nepal, you will work in local clinics and hospitals in Kathmandu and Chitwan.
 Based on your skills and qualification, you will shadow local doctors and other medical staff members to treat and look after sick patients.

 Buddhism is widespread in Nepal, as this is the birthplace of Lord Buddha, the founder of Buddhism.
 You can find many important Buddhist monasteries and stupas in Nepal, which are considered important heritage sites by Buddhists.
 While the majority of Nepal’s population follows Hinduism, there is a significant Buddhist influence thanks to the presence of several reputed Buddhist organizations and institutions.